Chris-Johnston/Chris-Johnston.github.io/_posts/2022-08-01-spammin-skids.md

 ## phuck the phishers

-these guys can eat shit, so i wanted to do something

 while I have most of the payload, and can tell where the traffic was going via wireshark dns logs, i couldn't really tell too easily what was happening